-As an independent engineer, receiving work for Work Providers and other sources can be important, as putting all or eggs in one basket can end in disaster.
+As an independent engineer, receiving work for Work Providers and other sources can be important, as putting all your eggs in one basket can end in disaster.

 All of these sources of work are going to provide you with a great variety of work which will be important in keeping your cash flowing.

-However from time to time new work providers pop up.
+From time to time new work providers will pop up.
 They obtain customers thorough marketing on the internet and may not have any real world appliance repair experience.
+Be very carful accepting work from these as they are notorious for not paying and going bust.
+They are basically taking the work you could have advertised for and selling the job back to you.

 We would encourage our members to exercise caution when agreeing to cover their work.

 There are however a number of established work providers, some of which you pay them a fee rather than relying on them paying you.
-These are just a few that we and our members have personal worked with NAC, Repair Care, Repair Tech, and Glotech.
+These are just a few that we and our members have personal worked with and can recommend, Repair Care, Repair Tech, and Glotech.

 If you receive a request to do work for either a work provider or an insurance company that you haven’t heard of before, do your research.
 Ask questions and search on the forums for other engineers recommendations.